MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -EnableControlledFolderAccess
-Specifies the state for the controlled folder access feature.
+Indicates that the cmdlet removes the state for the controlled folder access feature.
 Valid values are Disabled, Enabled, and Audit Mode.

 ```yaml
 Type: SwitchParameter